itsPoipoi/Apex-Legends-Tips-and-Tweaks/README.md

 Apply Weapon Cosmetics with a Keybind: https://www.reddit.com/r/CompetitiveApex/comments/g38ep4/apply_weapon_cosmetics_with_a_keybind_skin_charm/

-Headache Folder: Too hard to explain everything in detail, and maybe to understand too.
+(PATCHED) Headache Folder: Too hard to explain everything in detail, and maybe to understand too.
 It took me hours to figure out this one script, hence the name.
 It's used to automatically equip & transfer your HCOG when swapping weapons, and to toggle automatically equipping & transfering your Digital Threat when swapping weapons.
 It's pretty ridiculous... https://www.youtube.com/watch?v=zRmhSEJLyrY

 TIPS: